enginebai/Algorithms/topics/graph.md

         val parentX = find(x)
         val parentY = find(y)

-        if (parentX == parentY) return false
+        // Already in the same family tree if (parentX == parentY) return false

         // Union by rank (size)
+        // Attach the smaller tree under the larger tree
         // Link(x, y)
         if (size[parentX] < size[parentY]) { // If y is larger
             // Attach x to y